kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 For example, **the Facebook Messenger app also shows ads**, contributing to Facebook advertising revenue in some small way.

 Facebook also makes money by running its **Audience Network**, which developers can use to monetize their app with ads.
-Facebook earns money by taking a one-third cut from advertising revenue that gets generated this way. **Net revenue contribution of Audience Network is probably around $1bn.**
+Facebook earns money by taking a one-third cut from advertising revenue that gets generated this way. **The net revenue contribution of Audience Network is probably around $1bn.**

 Facebook also announced that the new Apple iOS change planned for spring of 2021 would limit the possibility of user tracking.
 According to Facebook, complete removal of personalization from ads would decrease ad revenue by up to  60%.
 However real impact will be much milder because the changes limit only access to data outside Facebook.